RainbowDaesh/walltaker-slowmode/README.md

 # Slowmode for Walltaker
-### Modifies your Walltaker link so your walltaker cannot be changed for one minute.
+### Modifies your Walltaker link so your walltaker cannot be changed for one minute after it has last been set.

 ![Warning Dialog](screenshots/SlowmodeAction.png)